Master of Arts in Human Developmental Science

 Requirements for the Degree:

-Beginning Spring 2010, the M.A. in Gerontology program will offer the choice of a two-part comprehensive exam (i.e., (1) written multiple-essay comprehensive exam and (2) fully-developed research proposal) in lieu of completing a full thesis.
-Students will be required to do an oral presentation (“defense”) of their research proposal.
-This non-Thesis option achieves the goals of the program and the gerontology field in training knowledgeable and competent researchers and practitioners.
+In lieu of completing a full thesis, with faculty approval students may complete (1) an additional 3 credit hour course (e.g., PSYC-509) and (2) a 3 credit hour applied research internship (PSYC-5903).
+Students will be required to write an executive summary and do an oral presentation of their applied research internship.
+This non-Thesis option achieves the goals of the program and the field in training knowledgeable and competent researchers and practitioners.